-The second example is the same scenario but regarding the driver’s actions.
-When drivers stop to let pedestrians cross, Ontario law states they’re supposed to wait until the whole intersection is clear from end to end before proceeding.
+The second example is a similar scenario at a crosswalk.
+When drivers stop to let pedestrians cross, Ontario law states they’re supposed to wait until the whole crosswalk is clear from end to end before proceeding.
 Again that’s silly and no serious person objects when drivers cross an intersection as soon as pedestrians are clear of their way.

 Of course all laws (traffic and otherwise) still serve an important purpose, usually when we’re unsure about all the potential risks of our actions.
 In such situations it’s smart and prudent to know and obey the law.
-This explains why, when we come across someone who’s strictly observing the law, we often suspect that they’re on a steep learning curve or in some other way maxed out in their coping ability, and we try to keep our distance.
+This explains why, when we come across someone who’s strictly observing the law, we often suspect that they’re new drivers or in some other way maxed out in their coping ability, and we try to keep our distance.
 In effect, we view such a cautious and law abiding road user as a greater hazard than another with more experience who skirts the law conscientiously.
-That’s because that cautious user will have contravened the third principle, which is worse than the regular user who may inconsequentially contravene the fourth.
+We intuitively understand that that cautious user will have contravened the third principle, which is worse than the regular road user who may inconsequentially contravene the fourth.

 Here’s a final example demonstrating how we regularly dismiss some road rules that aren’t related to the right of way.
 We often view speed enforcement as unduly harsh while highway lane discipline needs harsher enforcement.
-This is because there is often no infringement of safety or right of way associated with speeders – they are (usually) only breaking rule four.
+This is because there is often no infringement of safety or right of way associated with casual speeders – they are (usually) only breaking rule four.
 But someone hogging the passing lane is obstructing the right of way, infringing rule number two.
-So we already know, instinctively, that the right of way rules are more important than any others.
+So we already know, instinctively, that the right of way is more important than any other rule.

-Applying this new framework of road rules to our judgement of bad behaviour we see on the roads brings to light interesting new insights into the problems of traffic.
-The video below is a great example of why it’s so important we all understand these real rules of the road and apply them in our daily driving
+Applying this new framework of road rules to our judgement of the ‘bad behaviour’ we see on the roads allows us to re-frame those situations in a more positive, sympathetic light.
+And it introduces interesting new insights into the problems of traffic.
+The video below is a great example of why it’s so important that we all understand these real rules of the road and apply them in our daily driving.

 This driver sat waiting for a long time to turn on a green light, out of concern for being able to clear the snow-covered intersection fast enough to avoid oncoming traffic.
 So far, so good (ignoring that their lights were off…).
-Then the traffic light turned red and the driver took it as their cue to go, seemingly thinking the oncoming traffic had to stop by law.
+Then the traffic light turned red and the driver took it as their cue to go, seeming to believe that oncoming traffic could stop by pure force of law.
 As if the rule of law was so powerful it could overcome the laws of physics!
-They mistakenly placed their respect for traffic signals above the safety concerns that they’d been so cautiously applying just seconds before!
+They mistakenly placed their respect for lawful traffic signals above the safety concerns that they’d been so cautiously applying just seconds before!

 So it turns out that there’s a hierarchy of traffic laws, the top laws being those that assign who has priority if there’s conflicting traffic.
 Returning to the common example of blowing past a stop, it’s only a problem if someone were cut off or a collision was risked in the process.
 On its own, a failure to stop doesn’t indicate any offense other than to the law.